Palinody/K-Means/README.md

 |     32     |1530 ± 16.7    | 444 ±8.25     |29.02| 344 ±9.01|77.48|-|
 |     64     |2730 ± 15.7    | 837 ±8.35     |30.66| 463 ±7.36|55.32|-|

+:exclamation: faster computation doesn't imply faster convergence.
+No tests have been performed in this regard yet.

 **sklearn tested the following way with IPython Jupyter notebook**
 ```python